"What are you, an animal?"

 Joey can't spend Thanksgiving with his family on Staten Island, because an acting job he got goes awry.
 Chandler hates Thanksgiving because of something that happened as a boy.

 In the middle of preparations, the Underdog balloon breaks away from the Macy's Thanksgiving Day Parade, and they all go up to the roof to see it.
 When they get back, they discover that they're locked out.

-Later Thanksgiving episodes would show Ross and Monica renewing their football rivalry (the Geller Bowl, competing for the Geller Cup), a confrontation between a pregnant Rachel and a high school rival (played by Jennifer Aniston's then-real-life-husband Brad Pitt), and a flashback episode that showed why Chandler hates Thanksgiving, how Chandler inspired Monica to lose 100 pounds, and how Monica's revenge inadvertently cost Chandler a toe.
+Later Thanksgiving episodes would show Ross and Monica renewing their football rivalry (the Geller Bowl, competing for the Geller Cup), a confrontation between a pregnant Rachel and a high school rival (played by Jennifer Aniston's then-real-life-husband Brad Pitt), and a flashback episode that showed why Chandler hates Thanksgiving, how Chandler inspired Monica to lose 100 pounds, and how Monica's revenge for Chandler calling her fat inadvertently cost Chandler a toe.

 1. Mad About You, "Giblets for Murray," November 17, 1994.
 One of my very favorite episodes of any TV series, on any subject.
 It also aired right before "The One Where Underdog Gets Away," and an hour before the Seinfeld episode "The Mom & Pop Store," so that was one great night of television comedy.

 Paul and Jamie are hosting Thanksgiving for the first time.
 Their families are driving them nuts.
 They admonish the Buchmans and the Stemples for their behavior, and remind them that they're adults and that they know what they're doing.
 Then they discover that Murray the dog has eaten the turkey.